 How Countries and Communities in Indonesia, the United Kingdom, and Pakistan Ensure a Safe Ramadan amidst the Pandemic

 “I think religious leaders can play a very good role.
 If I talk about Christianity and Islam, these big and giant religions in the world consisting more than 50% of the total world population, so religious leaders like (these) from the 1000 Abrahamic Circles Project can spread a message to the whole community.
 They can come together and give a very valid message to the whole world that this is a time to practice your faith.
-This is a time to save humanity with love and religious values. we can save the world and we can give a very positive message to the world to give hope to the world that we are all together in this difficult time.”
+This is a time to save humanity with love and religious values.
+We can save the world and we can give a very positive message to the world to give hope that we are all together in this difficult time.”

 Faisal Ilyas, Peace Hope Pakistan